bridgecrewio/aws-modernization-workshop-bridgecrew/content/cloudformation/20_module_two/2006_automating_iac_github_actions.md

  ![Save Github action workflow](./images/github_action_10.png "Save Github action workflow")

-Selecting this *job* will allow you to view the status and logging output from the pipeline, where the Bridgecrew CLI will run and output any violations found in the CFNGoat codebase.
+Selecting this *job* will allow you to view the status and logging output from the pipeline, where the Checkov CLI will run and output any violations found in the CFNGoat codebase.

  ![Github action workflow logs](./images/github_action_11.png "Github action workflow logs")